lemonmojo/WebViewJavaTest/README.md

 ###Steps to reproduce
 - Build and start the sample.
 - The Java applet that should display the Java version shows a pink rectangle instead.
+- On some systems (ie. Retina MacBook Pro), instead of the pink rectangle there's a transparent space.
 - The same page ([http://javatester.org/version.html](http://javatester.org/version.html)) works fine in Safari.

 ###Screenshots